Scoduglas1999/FlatAI/README.md

 Where:
 -   $I_{observed}$ is the final image captured by the sensor.
 -   $I_{true}$ is the "perfect" image of the astronomical object.
--   $F_{mult}$ is the **multiplicative flat-field**, a 2D map representing artifacts like vignetting, dust motes, and photo-response non-uniformity (PRNU).
-Values in this field are typically centered around 1.0.
+-   $F_{mult}$ is the **multiplicative flat-field**, a 2D map representing artifacts like vignetting and dust motes.
--   $G_{add}$ is the **additive gradient field**, a 2D map representing artifacts like amplifier glow and linear gradients, which are independent of the image signal.
+-   $G_{add}$ is the **additive gradient field**, a 2D map representing artifacts like amplifier glow.

 The network is designed to predict $F_{mult}$ and $G_{add}$ directly, allowing for a physically-motivated correction.

 ## Model Architecture: `AttentionResUNetFG`

-The core of this project is the `AttentionResUNetFG`, a variant of the popular U-Net architecture enhanced with several key features:
+The core of this project is the `AttentionResUNetFG`, a U-Net architecture enhanced with several key features:

-1.  **Residual Blocks:** The standard convolutional blocks are replaced with residual blocks (`ResidualBlock`) to facilitate the training of a deeper network and mitigate the vanishing gradient problem.
+1.  **Residual Blocks:** Facilitate the training of a deeper network and mitigate vanishing gradients.
-2.  **Attention Gates:** Attention gates are integrated into the decoder's skip connections.
-This allows the model to selectively focus on the most relevant features from the encoder path, improving reconstruction accuracy.
+2.  **Attention Gates:** Allow the model to selectively focus on the most relevant features from the encoder path, improving reconstruction accuracy.
 3.  **Multi-Headed Output:** The network has three output heads, predicting:
     -   $F_{mul}$: The multiplicative field.
     -   $G_{add}$: The additive field.
-    -   $M$: A **confidence map**, which the model uses to modulate the strength of the correction.
-This prevents the model from altering parts of the image that are already clean.
+    -   $M$: A **confidence map**, which prevents the model from altering parts of the image that are already clean.
 4.  **Spatially-Aware Input:** The model receives four input channels: the affected image, two normalized coordinate channels (`xx`, `yy`), and a dynamically generated local noise map.
-This provides the network with global spatial context and helps it differentiate between signal, noise, and artifacts.
+This provides global spatial context and helps differentiate between signal, noise, and artifacts.

 <details>
 <summary>Click to expand a diagram of the model architecture</summary>